NeilTynan/pands-project/README.md

     - Outputs a scatter plot of each pair of variables.
     - Performs any other analysis you think is appropriate.

-Point 2 and the first three parts of of point 3 will be handelled by "analysis.py".
-The actual discussion of the dataset, and the supplementary analysis, will take place in iris.ipynb.
+Objectives 2 and 3, with the exception of the final part of point 3, are handelled by "analysis.py".
+The actual discussion of the dataset (point 1), and the supplementary analysis (the final part of point 3), takes place in iris.ipynb.

 ## Use of this Project